VoteCast: New Hampshire voters say nation headed wrong way

 TRUMP FACTOR

-About 6 in 10 New Hampshire voters said President Donald Trump was a factor they considered while casting their vote.
-By comparison, around 4 in 10 said Trump was not a reason for their vote.
+About 4 in 10 New Hampshire voters said they voted to express opposition to President Donald Trump.
+By comparison, 2 in 10 said a reason for their vote was to express support for Trump, while around 4 in 10 said Trump was not a reason for their vote.

+A majority of voters in New Hampshire had negative views of Trump: 6 in 10 said they disapprove of how he is handling his job as president, while 4 in 10 said they approve of Trump.

+Steve Barba, 72, of Concord, New Hampshire, said he's voted for candidates on both sides of the slate all his life.
+He chose not to cast a vote for governor at all this year.
+He said he likes Sununu, who's up for re-election, but "I've made a pledge to not vote for another Republican so long as Donald Trump is president."

 Trump has figured into the race to replace Democratic Rep. Carol Shea-Porter in the 1st Congressional District.
 Republican Eddie Edwards went after Democrat Chris Pappas for wearing a T-shirt with the word "Resist" on it, saying it meant that Pappas would go to Washington only to oppose Trump's agenda.
 Pappas, who is gay, said he wore the shirt at a gay pride event and it was his way of showing opposition to federal policies that harm the LGBT community.
 Pappas has talked about restoring decency in Washington.